frc-frecon/frecon/README.md

 ```

 You can install FReCon through RubyGems by running the above command.
-You can also include `gem "frecon"` in your `Gemfile`, if you're writing a derivative Ruby project.
+You can also include `gem "frecon"` in your `Gemfile`, if you're writing a derivative Ruby project using Bundler.
 However, FReCon will not work unless some [System Dependencies](#system-dependencies) are installed.

 ## Basic Usage